Fiber is sometimes referred to as "Nature's Broom" because it helps clear out the digestive tract.

 8. Papaya (Carica papaya)

-Papaya contains quantities of the digestive enzyme papain, which helps the body break down protein and therefore helps speed up digestion.
+Papaya contains quantities of the digestive enzyme papain, which helps the body break down protein and, therefore, speed up digestion.
 One medium-sized papaya also provides almost 20% of the recommended daily fiber intake, providing even more support to your bowels.

 Alongside these herbal remedies, it is advisable to exercise regularly to help treat and prevent constipation.
-Those experiencing significant lifestyle changes, pregnancy, and old age have increased susceptibility to constipation, and may find it worth increasing their fiber intake to reduce the likelihood of digestive problems occurring.
-Although medicinal laxatives are available to aid smooth digestion, it is best to consider these only after using herbal therapies first, after making sure the herbal medicine you choose does not have adverse side effects or drug interactions.
+Although medicinal laxatives are available to promote smooth digestion, it is best to consider these herbal solutions first, especially with the help of an experienced herbalist.

 - Clinical Evidence, Constipation, haemorrhoids, and heartburn in pregnancy, 2010